neilcomber/jbook/README.md

 uses bulma swatch css library to do most of the styling

+usese react resize to have resizable code + preview windows

 WHAT THE BUNDLER CAN NOT DO:

 Do additional imports from CSS files